 Round 7: ch3, dc in the next 3sts, (dc, ch2, dc) in the ch2 space below, *dc in the next 4sts, (dc, ch2, dc) in the ch2 space below* x 5, sl st in the top ch of the ch3 you made at the beginning, fasten off and weave in the ends.

-Your poppy flower is now complete.
-If you found this tutorial helpful, please share and Pin!
-Follow me on Pinterest HERE.
+Your flower hexagon is now complete.
+If you found this tutorial helpful, please share and Pin it!
+Follow me on Pinterest here.

 Tag me @craftinghappinesscrochet with your creations, I would love to see and share them with the other crocheters.